alco/elixir-docs/ref/master/iex/overview.rst

 ================================ =
 :elixir:mod:`IEx`                Elixir's interactive shell

 :elixir:mod:`IEx.Helpers`        Welcome to Interactive Elixir.
-You are currently seeing the documentation for the module ```IEx.Helpers`` <IEx.Helpers.html>`__ which provides many helpers to make Elixir's shell more joyful to work with
+You are currently seeing the documentation for the module ``IEx.Helpers`` which provides many helpers to make Elixir's shell more joyful to work with

 :elixir:mod:`IEx.History.Server`
 ================================ =